stanley191/My-first-AI-chatbot/README.md

 ## Overview

-Following the tutorial ["Build Your First Python Chatbot Project"] on DZone, this project implements an intent-based chatbot from scratch using machine learning.
-It processes user input, predicts the intent, and returns an appropriate response :contentReference[oaicite:1]{index=1}.
+Following the tutorial "Build Your First Python Chatbot Project" on DZone, this project implements an intent-based chatbot from scratch using machine learning.
+It processes user input, predicts the intent, and returns an appropriate response.

 ---